Disease

 4. 4

-Repot in fresh, well-draining mix with 20–30% perlite added, in a pot that has drainage holes.
-Spider Plant's fleshy, tuberous roots already carry their own water reserve, so a snug-fitting pot rather than a roomy one keeps the surrounding soil from staying wet longer than the plant needs.
+Settle the trimmed plant into a fresh, well-draining mix built with roughly a quarter to a third perlite by volume, in a container that has functioning drainage holes.
+Because the fleshy, tuberous roots already carry their own internal water reserve, a snug-fitting pot rather than an oversized one keeps the surrounding soil from staying wet longer than the plant actually needs.

 5. 5

-Hold off watering for 5–7 days after repotting (shorter than the ZZ Plant's 10-day window because Spider Plants don't have as much drought tolerance).
-When you resume, lean on the fleshy roots' water storage and let the surface dry before each watering rather than keeping it continuously damp.
+Hold off watering for five to seven days after repotting, a shorter window than a plant like ZZ Plant would need, since Spider Plants don't carry quite the same drought tolerance.
+When you do resume, lean on the fleshy roots' own stored reserve and let the surface dry between waterings rather than keeping the soil continuously damp.

 Prevention

-• The fleshy roots of Spider Plants store water — use this as a reason to water less frequently, not more.
-The plant won't wilt immediately from a few extra dry days.
+• Treat the fleshy roots' water-storage capacity as a reason to water less frequently, not more — the plant won't wilt immediately from a few extra dry days, so err toward waiting.

-• Use pots with drainage holes for all Spider Plants.
-If using a decorative cachepot, check after every watering that no water is sitting in the bottom.
+• Use pots with functioning drainage holes for all Spider Plants, and if using a decorative cachepot, check after every watering that no water is sitting in its base.

 Quick Summary